310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Kanata %}
-“Hehehe.
-Wild animals avoid fights by shouting out threats.”
+“fufufu. wild animals avoid fights by shouting out threats.”

-“It is sad to shed blood with claws and fangs.”
+“it is sad to shed blood with claws and fangs.”

-“So, a happy ending is when the animal’s opponent cowers in fear and runs away~♪”
+“so, a happy ending is when the animal’s opponent cowers in fear and runs away~♪”
 {% endbubble %}

 {% bubble Chiaki %}